Brigham Young University vs Rensselaer Polytechnic Institute

 The Financial Comparison

-Brigham Young University and Rensselaer Polytechnic Institute are closely matched on financial return.
-Brigham Young University scores 94/100 while Rensselaer Polytechnic Institute scores 93/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: Brigham Young University and Rensselaer Polytechnic Institute come out about even on financial return.
+Brigham Young University scores 94/100 and Rensselaer Polytechnic Institute scores 93/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, Rensselaer Polytechnic Institute graduates earn a median of $102,051 compared to $75,790 at Brigham Young University.
-The payback period is 5 years at Brigham Young University versus 4.2 years at Rensselaer Polytechnic Institute.
+Then look at what that buys.
+Ten years after enrollment, Rensselaer Polytechnic Institute graduates earn a median $102,051 against $75,790 at Brigham Young University.
+The cost earns itself back in 5 years at Brigham Young University and 4.2 years at Rensselaer Polytechnic Institute.

-Graduates leave Brigham Young University with a median $11,069 in debt versus $23,750 at Rensselaer Polytechnic Institute.
-The debt-to-earnings ratios are 0.24 and 0.36 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Brigham Young University owing a median $11,069 versus $23,750 at Rensselaer Polytechnic Institute.
+Their debt-to-earnings ratios are 0.24 and 0.36 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers